SharePoint/sp-dev-docs/docs/solution-guidance/update-the-branding-of-existing-sharepoint-sites-and-page-regions.md

 }
 ```

-The call to **GetSubSites** is recursive so it fetches the subsite tree.
+The call to **GetSubSites** is recursive, so it fetches the subsite tree.
 After the tree has been fetched, verify that the number returned is correct before you continue.

-### Step two: Update the branding
+### Update the branding

 After you select a site for processing, you can use OfficeDevPnP.Core methods to manipulate the site.
 The sample shows how to do this for site branding, but you can process any type of change in the same way.